olsenlabmit/Polymer-Graph-Similarity/README.md

 ### Running notebooks in Google Colab

-If you are interested in running one or more notebooks in [Google Colab](https://colab.research.google.com/), first click on the relevant link below.
+If you are interested in running one or more notebooks in [Google Colab](https://colab.research.google.com/), first click on the relevant links below.

 #### Notebook for Main Text
 * [Polymer_Similarity_Method_Section_PolymerA_PolymerB](./notebook/Polymer_Similarity_Method_Section_PolymerA_PolymerB.ipynb)